NOTE: Since my heart attack and open heart

 and my Blog that I call The Briefing Room.

-Since the advent of Google+ (a unique free multi
+Since the advent of Google's WebRTCs (a unique free multi

-conference Voice and Video service) I can be found most
+conference Voice and Video protocol) I can be found most

-days there.
-Google+ only requires you have a Web
+days there. webRTC only requires you have a modern Web